WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part3/index.md

 ### Ohm's Law Pyramid

-The _Ohm's Law Pyramid_ is helpful in remembering the various solutions of Ohm's law:
+The _Ohm's Law triangle_, also known as the _power triangle_ is helpful in remembering the various solutions of Ohm's law:

 ![](../Ohms_Law_Pyramid.svg)